philipclare/tmletutorial/README.md

 * long-single-y.R - Code for longitudinal TMLE with a single outcome measurement, both manually and using the package 'ltmle' (3).
 * long-repated-y.R - Code for longitudinal TMLE with a repeated outcome measurement, both manually and using the package 'ltmle' (3).

-The longitudinal dataset, ldata.RData is also included in the repository.
+The longitudinal dataset, ldata.RData, is also included in the repository.

 1. Sofrygin O, van der Laan Mark J, Neugebauer R. simcausal R Package: Conducting Transparent and Reproducible Simulation Studies of Causal Effect Estimation with Complex Longitudinal Data.
 Journal of Statistical Software.
 2017;81(2):1-47.
 2. Gruber S, van der Laan MJ. tmle: An R Package for Targeted Maximum Likelihood Estimation.
 2012.
 2012;51(13):35.